-Since the Netflix arrived in Brazil in 2011, the coolest way to follow the series and films, was to download through specific applications and platforms.
-Before that, everyone used to go to the video stores and make that holiday or weekend package.
-Who doesn't remember “Take 4 and get 2”?
+Since the Netflix arrived in Brazil in 2011, the coolest way to follow series and movies was to download them through specific applications and platforms.
+Before that, everyone went to video stores and made that holiday or weekend package.
+Who doesn't remember the "Take 4 and get 2"?
 In addition, it was the most economical way to consume entertainment.
 Today, it is at your fingertips through applications, computers and laptops and of smart TVs.

-Of course, aiming at "world domination", other companies in the industry will want a slice of this pizza called preference.
-And this is what has happened for a few years now: the emergence and announcement of new platforms for streams seeking direct competition with Netflix.
+Of course, aiming for “world domination”, other companies in the field will want a slice of that pizza called preference.
+And this is what has happened in the last few years: the emergence and announcement of new platforms for streams seeking direct competition with Netflix.
 And honestly, with subscriber catalogs, no defects.
 Speaking of catalog, in 2017, the portal Exstreamist ranked countries with coverage of Netflix, which had the best catalog.

 In the first place was the United States, with 5,750 titles - which is nothing new for anyone, given that the Netflix is an American company based in Los Gatos, California.
 Then, French Guiana with 4,513 and Benin, in West Africa, took the bronze medal, having 3,633 works in its catalog.
 In 28th position, was Brazil with its 2,234 titles.
 It may seem somewhat unfair or scary, taking into account that the country is the second largest consumer of videos in the YouTube all around the world.

 Being stuck with a service that is good, but lately has left you wanting for mere whim or status, it is, in fact, not valuing your tastes and your rights to change as a consumer.
 Above all, disrespect for payers.